kunwarb/DataScience_FinalProject/README.md

 ## Installation Instructions
 A precompiled jar file can be found in bin/program.jar

-You may also compile the source code by entering the following command while in the project directory:
+You may also compile the source code by entering the following command or by running ./compile.sh while in the project directory:

 ```bash
 mvn clean compile assembly:single